Arxareon/RemainingXP/README.md

 Celierra

 ## Other Addons
-*If you like minimalistic solutions, you might want to check out these Addons as well:*
+*If you like minimalistic but customizable solutions, you might want to check out these Addons as well:*

 | Addons | Description | Links |
 |-|-|:-:|